 Getting to Budapest

 Begin your weekend in Budapest by flying into Budapest Airport.
-EasyJet, Ryanair and Wizz Air are the lowest cost contenders.
-I use Kayak to find the best prices.
+EasyJet, Ryanair and Wizz Air are the lowest-cost contenders.
+I use Skyscanner to find the best prices.

 From Budapest Airport, hop on the 103 bus which makes multiple drops in the city centre.
 This costs 1,800 HUF (€5) each way.

 Alternatively, book an organised airport shuttle (€10) straight to your hotel or a private airport taxi.

 Getting to Budapest by train: Budapest is well connected to cities like Vienna, Bratislava and Munich by train.
 Use RailEurope to book tickets.

 Getting to Budapest by bus: The cheapest way to travel around Europe is by bus.
 Book tickets on Flixbus.

 If you don’t mind a bit of exercise, you can see most of the sights on foot.
 But to make the most of Budapest in 3 days, utilise public transport.
 You have a few options: Metro, buses and trams.

 You can purchase tickets for all three at ticket machines using cash or card.
 Your best option is a 24-hour ticket which includes unlimited travel and costs 1,650 HUF (€4.60).